 Once all nuts are removed they can be discarded as new ones are supplied.
 We are ready to gently lift the immersion heater and filter assembly out of the unit.
 Short video below shows that operation.
-This is when we find out the ture extent of scale problem with this unit.
+This is when we find out the true extent of the scale problem with this unit.

 This is the amount of scale that fell out of the cylinder.
 There was still much more inside the unit that had to be scraped out!

-Flush unit with water and now it is time to assemble the unit with new parts.
-It is very simple, just drop new immersion heater assembly in, tighten 8 new nuts to secure it in place.
+Flush the unit with water and now it is time to assemble the unit with new parts.
+It is very simple, just drop the new immersion heater assembly in, and tighten 8 new nuts to secure it in place.
 Put insulation back in place.
 Connect no.2 electrical connectors from the top plate.
-Screw to hex screws on top plate.
+Screw to hex screws on the top plate.
 Now your unit is fully assembled and ready to go back on its bracket.

-Turn water supply to the unit back on and test for leaks.
+Turn the water supply to the unit back on and test for leaks.
 Connect DC power supply to the back of the top plate.
 Turn power at the spur swith on.

-Your tap is now fully serviced, descaled and ready for use.
+Your tap is now fully serviced, descaled, and ready for use.